janrain/BagelSong/ZombieBagel.md

 *In your bread.*
 *Bagel, bagel, bagel el, el, el, oh do,do,do,do,do,do,do,do*

-*Another mother's baking hearth is taking over the appetence causes silence*
+*Another mother's baking hearth is taking over*
+*And the appetence causes silence*
 *We must be mistaken*
 *It's the same old thing since 2005*
 *In your head in your bread*